 Or why not be a little more extravagant and prepare a full three-course meal to enjoy together?

 Get dressed up and enjoy some quality time to talk, whilst indulging in some new found recipes.
-The best bit… invite her sit and chat whilst you cook.
+The best bit… invite her to sit and chat whilst you cook.
 You could even pop open a bottle of Champagne or Prosecco – a perfect aperitif, whilst you prepare the finishing touches for your meal.

-If it’s a big family affair, then why not put together a delightful buffet full of Mum’s (and Grandma’s/Nanny's favourites)?
+If it’s a big family affair, then why not put together a delightful buffet full of Mum’s (and Grandma’s/Nanny's) favourites?

 Get everyone involved, all contributing what they know Mum for best.
 Let her grandchildren choose some special treats too.